YPares/envil/README.md

 - install and manage Nix for you,
 - write complicated Nix logic for you.

-If you already know and use Nix, `envil` aims at being an alternative to the `nix profile` command which makes it inconvenient to work with multiple profiles and contributes to cluttering your PATH.
-Conversely, `envil` enables you and incites you to be selective and to quickly switch between environments or start shells to avoid situations where you end up with two different versions of the same tool in your `PATH`, or things like two different `python` installations but each one configured with its own libraries, leaving you unable to select which one you want.
+If you already know and use Nix, `envil` builds upon Nix profiles, to enable you and incite you to be selective about what you put in your `PATH`, to quickly switch between environments, and to start shells to avoid situations where you end up with two different versions of the same tool in your `PATH`, or things like two different `python` installations but each one configured with its own libraries, leaving you unable to select which one you want.